 all of your time is consumed with just getting by . . . what if our community invested

-in the capacity to employ that latent human potential to produce food, clothing,
+in the capacity to employ that latent human potential to produce food, shelter, learning,

-shelter, education and health care for the whole town . . . ?
+health, belonging and purpose for the whole town . . . ?

 4 – We call a group of people that begin pooling their resources to acquire